Free Fundraiser Charity Donation Tickets for Broadway Shows and TV Shows in the New York City and how to get them.

 Part of the problem is a lack of creativity and thought on the part of the fundraiser's themselves.
 Seldom does a charity take the time to think through better solutions than just "Ask everyone we can for free stuff." and see what we get.
 We know it is a volunteer job, but the reality is that it is not a simple task that you have taken on and it will require some creative thinking.
 Perhaps the person who gave you this job is at fault in the first place, because they know exactly how hard it is, that is why they gave it to you.

-Another example of the lack of value that a TV or Broadway show gets by giving out charity fundraiser tickets is that the tickets often go unused, which just annoys pretty much everyone on the production side.
+Another example of the lack of value that a TV show gets by giving out charity fundraiser tickets is that the tickets often go unused, which just annoys pretty much everyone on the production side.
 They did all this effort to give the tickets away and then the person who wins/buys the tickets fails to go.
-Also TV and Broadway producers do not really care if they are featured in the program that is circulated that night at the charity event, because, lets face it, no-one is reading that crappy program that you give out.
+Also TV producers do not really care if they are featured in the program that is circulated that night at the charity event, because, lets face it, no-one is reading that crappy program that you give out.
+Its a hard truth.

-I have to run off as the postman just arrived, now where's my shredder?
+Apologies, I have to go as the mailman just arrived with a big stack of charity TV show ticket requests, now where's my shredder?